oroinc/documentation/user_guide/sending_email_campaign_via_mailchimp.rst

-Now that you have configured integration with MailChimp and created a Marketing List, it is time to create and send campaign on the MailChimp side.
+Now that you have configured integration with MailChimp and created a marketing list, it is time to create and send campaign on the MailChimp side.

 Once you have logged into your MailChimp account, click **Create